Metropolitan State University: Academics

 As part of its mission to educate working adults and non-traditional students, Metro State previously had an open admissions policy with rolling applications accepted throughout the year.
 According to U.S. News & World Report's 2022 "Best Colleges" ranking guide, Metro State University is a 'national university' with a 56% acceptance rate.

 Metro State offers 62 undergraduate degree programs, a self-designed B.A. degree in liberal arts, a self-designed/individualized B.A. degree, and three undergraduate certificates through its four colleges and three schools: the College of Arts and Sciences, the College of Management, the College of Health, Community and Professional Studies, the School of Nursing, the School of Law Enforcement and Criminal Justice, the School of Urban Education and the College of Individualized Studies.

-Metropolitan State University offers 25 master's degree programs, an MA or MS degree in individualized studies, and an interdisciplinary Master of Arts degree in liberal studies.
+Metro State University offers 25 master's degree programs, an MA or MS degree in individualized studies, and an interdisciplinary Master of Arts degree in liberal studies.
 The university also offers eleven graduate certificate programs.
 In 2007, Metro State began offering an applied doctor of nursing practice degree.
 Metro State launched the first applied doctorate in business administration within the Minnesota State system during fall semester 2010.
-With nearly 900 declared accounting majors, Metropolitan State University's Bachelor of Science in Accounting program is the largest in Minnesota.
+The Bachelor of Science in Accounting program is the largest in Minnesota.
 Moreover, graduates of Metro State's accounting program consistently place among the top-10 finishers in Minnesota's exacting CPA examination.
 Altogether, Metro State offers a total of 108 undergraduate and graduate academic degrees and certificates—this does not include any undergraduate minor programs.

-Accreditation

-The university is accredited by the Higher Learning Commission, the Accreditation Council for Business Schools and Programs (ACBSP), the Commission on Collegiate Nursing Education (CCNE) and the Council on Social Work Education (CSWE).
-Metro State is also accredited by the Minnesota Professional Educator Licensing and Standards Board (PELSB), theMinnesota Board of Peace Officer Standards and Training (POST), and the Society for Human Resource Management (SHRM).
+The university is accredited by the Higher Learning Commission with specific programs accredited by relevant discipline-specific accreditors such as the Accreditation Council for Business Schools and Programs (ACBSP), Commission on Collegiate Nursing Education (CCNE) and Council on Social Work Education (CSWE).
+Metro State is also accredited by the Minnesota Professional Educator Licensing and Standards Board (PELSB), the Minnesota Board of Peace Officer Standards and Training (POST), and the Society for Human Resource Management (SHRM).
 In addition, Metro State has received recognition and endorsements from the Institute of Management Accountants (IMA) and from the National Center of Academic Excellence in Cyber Defense Education.

 Student demographics

-Based on data from the 2016–2017 academic year, 45% of Metropolitan State University's student body were students of color, while 4% were from out-of-state and 2% were international.
+Based on data from the 2016–2017 academic year, 45% of Metro State University's student body were students of color, while 4% were from out of state and 2% were international.
 42% of students were male and 58% were female.
-Metro State's students ranged in age from 15 to 84.
-Metro State's Class of 2015 had an 82% licensure exam pass rate.
+Students ranged in age from 15 to 84.
+The Class of 2015 had an 82% licensure exam pass rate.
 Metro State has a 67% six-year graduation rate.

 Student accommodations

-Metropolitan State University accommodates the needs of working adults by scheduling many of its classes in the evening and on weekends.
-The number of daytime course offerings have been increasing in recent years because of the growing demands of students.
+Metro State University accommodates the needs of working adults by scheduling many of its classes in the evening and on weekends.
 It is possible for recent graduates of Minneapolis and St. Paul public high schools to attend Metro State tuition free.